-In October 2011, U.S. EPA approved a revised list of impaired waters prepared pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
+In July 2015, U.S. EPA approved a revised list of impaired waters prepared pursuant to CWA section 303(d), which requires identification of specific water bodies where it is expected that water quality standards will not be met after implementation of technology-based effluent limitations on point sources.
 Where it has not done so already, the Regional Water Board plans to adopt total maximum daily loads (TMDLs) for pollutants on the 303(d) list.
 TMDLs establish wasteload allocations for point sources and load allocations for non-point sources and are established to achieve the water quality standards for the impaired waters.

-San Francisco Bay is listed as impaired by chlordane, DDT, dieldrin, dioxin compounds, invasive species, furan compounds, mercury, PCBs, dioxin-like PCBs, and selenium.
+Carquinez Strait is 303(d) listed as impaired by chlordane, DDT, dieldrin, dioxins and furans, mercury, PCBs, selenium, and invasive species.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
-The TMDLs for mercury and PCBs apply to this discharge and are regulated under NPDES Permit No. CA0038849.
-Also, as shown in Fact Sheet section IV.C.3, the discharge is not a significant source of chlordane, DDT, diazinon, or dieldrin because these pollutants have not been detected in the discharge.
+The TMDLs for mercury and PCBs apply to this discharge and are implemented through NPDES Permit No. CA0038849.
+As shown in Fact Sheet section IV.C.3, the discharge is not a significant source of chlordane, DDT, dieldrin, dioxins, or furans because these pollutants have not been detected in the discharge.
 The discharge is not a source of invasive species because it is disinfected.
-Likewise, it is an insignificant source of nickel and selenium because discharge concentrations of these pollutants are consistently below water quality objectives.
+It is not a significant source of selenium because discharge concentrations of this pollutant are consistently below water quality objectives.